 What I Sent To My Giftee

-My giftee resides in Oregan.
-I was told that she loves creativity, the arts, wine, or craft lager and is an adventurous eater.
-She also is a coffee fiend and prefers salt over sweet.
+My giftee resides in Oregon.
+She loves creativity, the arts, wine, or craft lager and is an adventurous eater.
+She is also a coffee fiend and prefers salt over sweet.
 Since we were also asked to create a profile, I knew one of the items she wanted was the Five Two Ultimate Apron with Built-In Pot Holders.

-I also added in Ina Garten’s Modern Comfort Food cookbook, 12 Days of Coffee Advent Calendar Christmas Gift Set, a 12 bottle collection of hot sauces, and a Rae Dunn Holiday Baking Set.
-Finally, because my homemade item would not be able to withstand shipping, I did provide a recipe for my Potato Kiegel.
+I also added in Ina Garten’s Modern Comfort Food cookbook, 12 Days of Coffee Advent Calendar Christmas Gift Set, a 12-bottle collection of hot sauces, and a Rae Dunn Holiday Baking Set.
+Finally, I provided a recipe for my Potato Kiegel because my homemade item would not withstand shipping.

 When my giftee received her package, she posted the kindest thank you on the Food52 IG page.